Know these essential knots and learn an invaluable survival skill you can use for life!

 This is also called the True Lover’s Knot.
 Anglers make use of this to create a leader loop.
 This is a very useful loop which you tie on the loose end of a rope using 1 of 4 other methods.

 35. Slippery Hitch

 If you want to tie a knot to a rod or a bar, the slippery hitch is a good choice.
-It cannot provide you though with reliable strength compared with other knots.
+However, it cannot provide you with reliable strength compared with other knots.
 You can easily untie and tie it though.

 36. Stevedore’s Knot

 You can use this knot as a stopper knot.
-Also, it is usually tied to the end of the rope and where the lariat’s other end can pass through to make a running noose.
+It is usually tied to the end of the rope and where the lariat’s other end can pass through to make a running noose.
 This knot is bulkier though but less likely to jam compared to the figure-eight knot.

 37. Lariat Loop

 This is a type of a circular small loop.
 It is also tied to one end of the lariat through a knot.

 Cowboys often make this loop when they need to lasso a horse or a cattle.
 It is circular in shape which loosens freely especially with a stiff rope where you tie it with.